-Emerson has always been, and will continue to be, a community that enjoys family pets.
-To ensure the safety of all members of the school community, we have established the following "pet-visit guidelines."
-All animals should be leashed or contained at all times and under the direct control of an adult.
-Animal visits should be pre-arranged, and pets should not be brought into the building on a daily basis out of consideration for those community members with animal allergies and to avoid potential liability issues for the school.
-We do, however, recognize that there may be special circumstances surrounding a pet visit, including but not limited to, therapy or service dogs, and we will make every effort to accommodate those situations.
-Pets that are brought into school during the After School Program must stay in the entrance area adjacent to the Library (the "Fishbowl").
+To ensure the safety of all members of the school community, all animals must be leashed or contained at all times and under the direct control of an adult.
+Animal visits should be pre-arranged, and pets may not be brought into the building on a daily basis out of consideration for those community members with animal allergies.
+There may be special circumstances surrounding a pet visit, including but not limited to, therapy or service dogs, and we will make every effort to accommodate those situations.